This no-mayo potato salad with capers is a low-effort, high-impact summer side dish perfect for picnics and barbecues.

 Instructions

-- Cut the potatoes into 1-inch chunks, making sure all the pieces are roughly the same size.
-Place in a pot, add 2 teaspoons salt, and enough water to cover by about 2 inches.
-Cover and bring to a boil.
-Then reduce the heat to low and gently simmer with the lid ajar until the potatoes can be pierced easily with a knife, being careful not to overcook them, 10 to 15 minutes.
+- Cover with a lid and bring to a boil.
+Then reduce the heat to low and simmer very gently until the potatoes can be pierced easily with a knife, 10 to 15 minutes, being careful not to overcook them.

 Notes